jessepav/lacygoill-wiki-backup/tmsu.md

 The virtual filesystem (VFS) provides a filesystem from which you can browse your tagged files.
 It provides virtual directories to represent the tags and symbolic links for the tagged files: linking back to their original file locations.
-It allows you to access your files by way of tags from any other program.
+It lets you access your files by way of tags from any other program.

 ## Mounting The VFS